ol0pes/ol0pes/README.md

 - 👋 Hi, my name is Junior Lopes
-- 👀 I’m interested in do as much pogress in developing as I can
+- 👀 I’m interested in do as much pogress in development/programming as I can
 - 🌱 I’m currently learning Python, DevOps and Terraform
 - 💞️ I’m looking to collaborate on small/mid projects to gather more experience in the area
 - 📫 How to reach me: juniorlopes1317@gmail.com